MODARTT : Models and Data for Arts and Technology

 Conception of the physical model by Pr.
-Philippe Guillaume.
+P. Guillaume.
 Before his current career within applied mathematics, he was a piano tuner and restorer.
 His interest in piano modeling resulted in what we call the fourth piano generation.

-Research on the organ model and software development by Dr. Roman Auvray, acoustician and engineer.
+Research on the organ model and software development by Dr. R. Auvray, acoustician and engineer.
 Extending the research done during his thesis on flute-like instruments, he works on the development of physically modelled wind instruments.